enkidevs/curriculum/Web/HTML/html-entities/greater-and-less-than.md

 ---
 ## Content

-Some characters in HTML are reserverd.
+Some characters in HTML are reserved.
 These characters must be replaced with character entities.
 Character entities are used to display reserved characters in HTML.

-If you use the less than *<* or greater than *>* sings in your text, the browser can mix them up, so it is best to use character entities instead.
+In HTML the browser assumes *<* and *>*  are the start and end of an HTML tag, so If you use the less than *<* or greater than *>* sings in your text, the browser can mix them up with tags, so it is best to use character entities instead.

 You can use either an entity *name* or an entity *number*